shwetajoshi601/datacamp-deep-learning-in-python/README.md

     model.add(Dense(1))

 Here, Dense means that every node in the previous layer is connected to every node in the next layer.

-100 is the number of nodes in the layer. activation specifies the activation function to be used.
+100 is the number of nodes in the layer.
+'activation' specifies the activation function to be used.
 The first line specifies the input layer.
 The next line specifies a hidden layer.
 The last line specifies the output layer with a single node.